For Additional Information Please Call

 There are steps that you and your family can take now to prepare for any type of emergency.
 Putting together a family plan will ensure that you and your family know where one another are in the event of an emergency, hear important instructions from local officials, and respond in a way that keeps you and your family safe.
 You can click on this link to learn more about Personal and Family Emergency Preparedness.

 Preparedness for People with Developmental Disabilities

-For organizations and volunteers who, during a disaster or emergency situation, expect to interact with people who have access and functional needs, we offer the following information.
+For organizations and volunteers who, during a disaster or emergency situation, expect to interact with people who have developmental disabilities and/or functional needs, we offer the following information:

 Working with People with Functional Needs During a Disaster

 Assisting Dialysis Patients During a Disaster

 Managing Diabetes in Emergency Situations

 Caring for People with Physical Problems During Emergencies

 Behavioral and Mental Prep for Children in Disasters